-[70] As to the second factor, while I agree with the Respondent that the mere fact that Democracy Watch has previously been granted public interest standing is not sufficient to establish that it has the requisite real stake or a genuine interest in the matter it now seeks to bring before this Court, I am satisfied that the evidence establishes that the Applicant has a genuine interest in and that it is engaged with the appointment and the role of the Ethics Commissioner.
+- [75] As to the second factor, while I agree with the Respondent that the mere fact that Democracy Watch has previously been granted public interest standing is not sufficient to establish that it has the requisite real stake or a genuine interest in the matter it now seeks to bring before this Court, I am satisfied that the evidence establishes that the Applicant has a genuine interest in and that it is engaged with the appointment and the role of the Commissioner of Lobbying.
 In support of this application, the Applicant filed an affidavit of Mr. Duff Conacher, Coordinator of Democracy Watch, sworn on March 1, 2018 ("Conacher Affidavit").
 Amongst other things, this affidavit describes Democracy Watch as a not-for-profit organization founded in 1993, which advocates for democratic reform, citizenship participation in public affairs, government accountability and ethics.
 It states that in pursuant of its mandate, Democracy Watch has participated in policy-making and legislative processes in matters relating to government accountability.
-Its participation includes making submissions and appearances before Parliamentary committees in legislative proceedings leading to the enactment or amendment of measures relating to government ethics, including the creation of the Ethics Commissioner position and the enactment of the Conflict of Interest Act.
+Its participation includes making submissions and appearances before Parliamentary committees in legislative proceedings leading to the enactment or amendment of measures relating to government ethics, including amendments to the Lobbying Act, the creation of the Ethics Commissioner position, the enactment of the Conflict of Interest Act, and amendments of the Lobbyists' Code and the Conflict of Interest and Post-Employment Code for Public Office Holders.
 It has also initiated more than 50 government ethics-related petitions with the Ethics Commissioner and Lobbying Commissioner and their predecessors, and has brought proceedings concerning those Commissioners in this Court.
-I conclude that the content of the Conacher Affidavit is sufficient to meet the second branch of the test.

-[71] As to whether the application is a reasonable and effective way to bring the matter before the Court, the Applicant has the resources and knowledge to bring the matter forward.
+I conclude that the content of the Conacher Affidavit is sufficient to meet the second branch of the test. - [76] As to whether the application is a reasonable and effective way to bring the matter before the Court, the Applicant has the resources and knowledge to bring the matter forward.
 As framed, the issues it raises - statutory compliance, breach of procedural fairness and conflicts of interest - are matters of public interest in that they are related the integrity of government.
-However, as will be discussed below, it is not clear to me that the Applicant is the only party who can bring this matter forward as I see no reason why the leaders of the other recognized parties, who are the entities who are required to be consulted, could not do so if they were of the view that s 81(1) of the Parliament of Canada Act had not been complied with.
+However, as will be discussed below, it is not clear to me that the Applicant is the only party who can bring this matter forward as I see no reason why the leaders of the other recognized parties, who are the entities who are required to be consulted, could not do so if they were of the view that s 4.1(1) of the Lobbying Act had not been complied with.
 If a duty of procedural fairness is owed, it is owed to them.
-That said, it is at least arguable that the Applicant brings a different and useful perspective to the issues.
+That said, it is also at least arguable that the Applicant brings a different and useful perspective to the issues.
 However, there is also a concern as to realistic alternatives available for the resolution of the issues the Applicant raises (Downtown Eastside at para 50).
-Specifically, the available processes set out under the Conflict of Interest Act, and the parliamentary accountability mechanisms in place under the Parliament of Canada Act.
+Specifically, the available processes set out under the Lobbying Act and the Conflict of Interest Act.
 Where relevant, I have addressed these alternatives in deciding the issues on the merits.

-[72] Viewed in whole, and balancing these factors, I have elected to exercise my discretion and grant the Applicant public interest standing.
+[77] Viewed in whole, and balancing these factors, I have elected to exercise my discretion and grant the Applicant public interest standing.
 However, as will be seen below, there is a live issue as to the justiciability of aspects of the Applicant's claim, which I have addressed in the context of the merits of the issues raised.

-Issue 2: Did the GIC fail to consult with the leaders of every recognized party in the House of Commons as required by s 81(1) the Parliament of Canada Act?
+Issue 2: Did the GIC fail to consult with the leaders of every recognized party in the Senate and the House of Commons as required by s 4.1(1) the Lobbying Act?